-To stay updated during the times of the fast-changing covid-19 pandemic, mobile users are spending copious amounts of time within news apps.
+However, regardless of these differences, COVID-19 Pandemic changed each individual’s relationship with news worldwide.
+Starting in 2020, mobile users found themselves spending copious amounts of time within news apps.
 According to the Sensor Tower report, news category downloads have grown by 86.7% (comparing the 30 days following countries’ 200th confirmed case of COVID-19 vs. the prior 30.
 Data is aggregated for China, South Korea, Italy, Japan, France, Germany, Spain, the U.S., and Great Britain).
-Some news apps, such as News Break, SmartNews, and Washington Post have performed well during the pandemic.
+Some news apps, such as News Break, SmartNews, and Washington Post, have performed well during the pandemic.

 Daily Active User (DAU) numbers surged along with downloads in accordance with consumer appetite for news.
-Apart from providing credible news, providing a seamless user experience (UX) is essential for news app user engagement.
+And now is time to maintain this intensifying connection with a sea of new users.
+At this point, apart from providing credible news, providing a seamless user experience (UX) is essential for news app user engagement.
 And UX is simply about improving the experience of users during their time using your news app.

 UX During Onboarding

 UX managers should remember that almost one of every four users doesn’t come back to an app after their first use.
 In other words, first impressions last.
 Complex and long onboarding sessions might cause users to slip away.

 By making your app with more familiar features and elements, you can decrease the onboarding time.
 As well as familiar icons, symbols, buttons, or colors, you can also use features and formats that users are already familiar with from other apps.
 One of the best examples of these formats is stories.
 You can use stories to save time in educating users during the onboarding stage.

 Better UX with Ads